jsanders108/crewai-nps-analyzer/README.md

 ## NPS Survey Background

 For this project, I used mock NPS survey data for a film budgeting software program targeting Production Accountants.
-The survey was conducted to gauge initial customer satisfaction and identify areas for improvement following the software's launch.
+The survey was created to gauge initial customer satisfaction and identify areas for improvement following the software's launch.

 The survey structure contained two core NPS questions:
 1. Likelihood to recommend (0-10 scale)